2025ac05348/credit-card-default-ml/README.md

 The features include demographic information, credit limit, payment status, bill amounts, and previous payment amounts.

+### Train-Test Split

+The dataset was divided into:

+- Training set: 24,000 instances (80%)
+- Test set: 6,000 instances (20%)

+## Data Preprocessing

+The dataset was preprocessed before model training and evaluation.
+The same fitted preprocessing pipeline was saved as `preprocessor.pkl` and reused by the Streamlit application when processing test data.

 ## Machine Learning Models

 Five classification models were implemented: